Three early races to watch on election night

 Republicans already have a 51-49 edge in the upper chamber, if they win here, they’ll be feeling good about growing that margin.

 Not all polls close at 6 p.m.
-EST in Indiana, the northwestern and southwestern corners of the state close an hour later.
+ET in Indiana — the northwestern and southwestern corners of the state close an hour later.
 On the early side, keep an eye on the vote in blue-collar Madison County, north and east of Indianapolis.
 Donnelly won it with 52 percent of the vote in 2012, but Trump won it with 59 percent in 2016.

 In this district, which holds Lexington and much of the surrounding area, incumbent Republican Rep. Andy Barr is facing off against former Marine Corps pilot Amy McGrath.
 The race is currently rated a tossup by Cook.